Jonaires777/automation-demo/README.md

 ### run the command 'poetry install' to install the dependencies

 ## Running the project
-### After all the dependencies are installed, run the command 'python <name>.py' to activate the bot
+### After all the dependencies are installed, run the command 'poetry shell', then run the command 'python <name_of_bot>.py' to activate the bot